24/7 Emergency Services (855) 591-0128 Find A Location

 How to Find the Water Heater Pressure Relief Valve

-Also known as the temperature/pressure relief valve, or the TPR valve, this valve is located near the top of the water heater.
+Also known as the temperature/pressure relief valve or the TPR valve, this valve is located near the top of the water heater.
 It usually features a lever you can lift up or down and has a discharge pipe that runs from the valve down to the water heater’s base.
 If you aren’t sure where to find the valve, refer to your water tank owner’s manual.

 The purpose of this valve is to release water, thereby, lowering pressure in the water tank.
 Without the water heater pressure relief valve, the pressure within the water tank could become higher than the tank is meant to handle, which could result in an explosion.
 Testing the valve annually is an important task to maintain the safety and optimal function of your water heater tank, which is one reason why scheduling regular professional maintenance with your local Mr. Rooter® Plumbing is a good idea.